yungbabe/github-pages-with-jekyll/index.md

 ---
 title: "Welcome to my blog"
 ---
+Hello everyone!
 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about my life and hobbies.
+Hope you enjoy it!